sugar in the wooden cup

 Fine White Granulated Sugar

-Far Standard for food production, this sugar dissolves easily and blends well in dry or wet systems.
+A Standard for food production, this sugar dissolves easily and blends well in dry or wet systems.
 Ideal for mass-produced baked goods, sauces, and beverages.
 This is the most commonly used sugar in recipes.
 Note that for certain baked goods like meringues or frostings, superfine sugar, caster sugar, or powdered sugar may be preferred for their softer texture and ability to dissolve quickly.
-Sugar also acts as a flavor enhancer in baked goods, and other ingredients can impact the final product. away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast
+Sugar also acts as a flavor enhancer in baked goods, and other ingredients can impact the final product.

 Turbinado sugar is a minimally processed sugar with large crystals and a natural molasses flavor.
 It is commonly used as a topping for muffins and other baked goods, where it is sprinkled on top before baking to add crunch and visual appeal.